-Windows 10 is a pretty flexible operating system.
+If you cannot remove or reinstall the Bluetooth mouse, keyboard, headphones, etc., devices from your Windows 11/10 PC, then this post will help you.
+Windows is a pretty flexible operating system.
 It supports a ton of devices to get connected to.
-This connection varies on the fact that the device can be connected either with Bluetooth or any other wired or wireless medium.
-But with great features, comes great bugs too.
+This connection varies because the device can be connected with Bluetooth or any other wired or wireless medium.
+But with great features comes great bugs too.
 Not always but at times.
 So, this makes us fix them.
-Now if for some reason, you cannot remove or reinstall the Bluetooth mouse & keyboard device from your Windows 10 PC, then this post may be able to help you.
+Now, if, for some reason, you cannot remove or reinstall the Bluetooth mouse & keyboard device from your Windows 11/10 PC, then this post may be able to help you.

 1] Configure Bluetooth Services